Game day inactives, injuries and weather: Week 11

 NEW ORLEANS SAINTS

+Inactives: CB Marshon Lattimore, TE Dan Arnold, WR Austin Carr, DE Carl Granderson, OL Ethan Greenidge, KR Deonte Harris, and OG Andrus Peat.

-Lineup Notes: The Saints designated WR Keith Kirkwood (hamstring) for return from IR but it is unclear if he’ll be active Sunday.
+Lineup Notes: The Saints designated WR Keith Kirkwood (hamstring) for return from IR and he is active today.

 TAMPA BAY BUCCANEERS